 - Go to Administration > Security > SAML.

-- Select an existing configuration, or enter the name for a new configuration into the field and click Configure.
+- Select an existing configuration, or click the plus (+) icon to create a new configuration.

 - Configuration Name: Enter a name to identify the SSO policy (or another name used internally to describe the policy).